-All businesses should have an Incident Investigation Policy that requires their business to respond to incidents and that all incidents including significant near misses be investigated.
-The Policy is usually a set of principles or rules that provide a definite direction for an organization and assist in defining what must be done when particular events occur.
-For every policy established an organization will need to create and document supporting procedures.
+All businesses should have an Incident Investigation Policy that requires them to respond to incidents and that all incidents, including significant near misses, be investigated.
+The Policy is usually a set of principles or rules that provide a definite direction for an organisation and assist in defining what must be done when particular events occur.
+For every policy established, an organisation will need to create and document supporting procedures.